ssharma2712/Little-Bootstraps/Automatic/README.md

 2. Download ‘Automatic’ directory on the local computer. <br />
 3. In the Rstudio session, type ``setwd(“directory path”)`` to change the working directory to the folder that contains dataset and R codes<br />
 4. Type ``source(lb_automatic)``, and ``source(little_bootstraps)`` to make available these  function in global environment. <br />
-5. Install folowwing R packages if those are not installed.
+5. Install the folowwing R packages if those are not installed.

 ```R
 install.packages("BiocManager")